ilius/ayandict/README.md

 If you specifically want terms with "language" as the second word, you can type "\* language".
 We do not support pattern matching (yet), and you can only use `*` alone (not as part of a pattern).

 Anything with at least %70 similarity score is listed (for example "languge" is %87 similar to "language").
 But we have a limit of how many results are displayed, and by default it's 40 results.
-You can change this with [config parameter](<(./doc/config.rst)>) `max_results_total`.
+You can change this with [config parameter](./doc/config.rst) `max_results_total`.

 This works pretty well in most cases, but the only catch is that first letter of your query must match the first letter of one of your target words.
-For example if you type "symmetry", it will never match term "asymmetry" even though they are close enough (high simlarity score), because their first letter is different.
+For example if you type "symmetry", it will never match term "asymmetry" even though they are close enough (high similarity score), because their first letter is different.
 I have a workaround in mind for this in the future.